padraignix/padraignix.github.io/tabs/disclaimer.md

 <h2>Use of Data</h2>

-<p>Padraignix's InfoSec Blog uses the collected data for various purposes:</p>
+<p>Quantumly Confused Blog uses the collected data for various purposes:</p>
 <ul>
     <li>To provide and maintain the Service</li>
     <li>To notify you about changes to our Service</li>